-Certain business travelers, investors, treaty traders, academics, students, and journalists may qualify for national interest exceptions under the Presidential Proclamation covering travelers from the Schengen Area, United Kingdom, and Ireland.
-Qualified travelers who are applying for or have valid visas or ESTA authorization may travel to the United States even as the Proclamation remains in effect following the procedures below.
+Select business travelers, investors, treaty traders, academics, students, and journalists from the Schengen Area, United Kingdom and Ireland can qualify for an NIE.
+Qualified travelers applying for or have valid visas or ESTA authorization may travel to the United States even as the proclamation remains in effect.

-Students traveling from the Schengen Area, the UK, and Ireland with valid F-1 and M-1 visas do not need to contact an embassy or consulate to seek an individual national interest exception to travel.
-Students seeking to apply for new F-1 or M-1 visas should check the status of visa services at the nearest embassy or consulate; those applicants who are found to be otherwise qualified for an F-1 or M-1 visa will automatically be considered for a national interest exception to travel.
+Students with valid F-1 or M-1 visas from the Schengen Area, U.K. and Ireland don't need to contact an embassy or consulate to seek an NIE.
+However, students applying for new F-1 or M-1 visas should check the status of visa services at the nearest embassy or consulate.
+Applicants found to qualify for an F-1 or M-1 visa will automatically be considered for an NIE.

-Business travelers, investors, academics, J-1 students, journalists, and treaty traders who have a valid visa in the appropriate class, or who are seeking to apply for a visa, and believe they may qualify for a national interest exception should contact the nearest U.S. embassy or consulate before traveling.
-If a national interest exception is approved, they may travel on either a valid visa or ESTA authorization, as appropriate.
+Business travelers, investors, academics, J-1 students, journalists, and treaty traders who have or are applying for a visa may qualify for a National Interest Exception.
+If an NIE is approved, they may travel on either a valid visa or ESTA authorization, as appropriate.

 National security can mean financial hardship to an employer.
-It is important to show how the beneficiary can not adequately perform the job remotely and evidence of how it impacts the petitioning company if they are not in the US to perform the job.
+It is essential to show that the beneficiary cannot adequately work remotely and provide evidence of how it impacts the petitioning company.

-The second prong is well positioned.
-It is a stronger case for a CEO or a higher-ranking person but having an impactful role in the company can work.
-Proof can be education, skills, knowledge, and record of success in related efforts.
+- The applicant being well-positioned also makes for a stronger case.
+For instance, a CEO or a higher-ranking person having an impactful role in the company demonstrates their importance.
+Proof can be education, skills, knowledge, and a record of success in related efforts.